OmariBennett/TypographyNotes-app/notes/index.md

 `Historical connotation` – typefaces area product of their era.
 A good design may be well served with a historically appropriate typeface choice when possible.

 `Vertical Rhythm` – Improves readability and helps to make the layout harmonious and organized.
 Vertical Rhythm on the web is contributed to by font-size, line-height, and margin size.

+`Combining fonts` - When deciding which fonts to use, less is more.
+It's best to limit yourself to one or two per project.
+If you need more contrast, try repeating one of your fonts in a different size, weight, or style. *You've probably heard that opposites attract.*

 ## Typography Code Basics Essentials
 ### CSS